 Chavitos Staff for 2018-2019

-My name is Catherina Hernandez.
-I am originally from Russia.
-After I graduated from University with a Master’s degree in Public Relations I decided to immigrate to United States looking for adventures.
-Here I met my husband and became a stay-at-home mom.
+Catherina Hernandez is originally from Russia.
+After she graduated from University with a Master’s degree in Public Relations she decided to immigrate to United States looking for adventures.
+Here she met her husband and became a stay-at-home mom.

-When my son reached the preschool age I discovered forest schools.
-I absolutely loved its philosophy of allowing children to keep and develop a connection with nature, especially in todays world of technology.
-I witnessed how fulfilling it is to watch my own child while he was attending a forest schools.
-I also strongly believe in children's natural passion to learn and discover if given an opportunity to do so.
+When her son reached the preschool age she discovered forest schools.
+She absolutely loved its philosophy of allowing children to keep and develop a connection with nature, especially in todays world of technology.
+She witnessed how fulfilling it is to watch her own child while he was attending a forest school in Seattle.
+She also strongly believes in children's natural passion to learn and discover if given an opportunity to do so.

-In summer 2018 I completed Cedarsong Forest School Teacher Training on Vashon island. and am a Cedarsong Certified teacher.
-In the fall I'm joining Chavitos Nature School as an assistant teacher.
+In summer 2018 Catherina completed the Cedarsong Forest School Teacher Training on Vashon island and she is a Cedarsong Certified teacher.
+In the fall she is joining Chavitos Nature School as an assistant teacher.

 Catherina teaches afternoons September-February.